Born and raised in Barcelona, Spain

 – Permanent reviewer of teaching and research projects for: the Catalan Foundation for University Education and Research Grants ( ‘Agència de Gestió d’Ajuts Universitaris i de Recerca’, AGAUR), since April 2011.

-– Ad hoc reviewer of research projects for: Netherlands Organization for Scientific Research (NWO: Veni postdoc grants, Innovational Research Incentives Scheme), Research Foundation-Flanders (FWO: Post-doctoral fellow grants), and the Research Council KU Leuven (University of Leuven, Belgium).
+– Ad hoc reviewer of research projects for: Netherlands Organization for Scientific Research (NWO: Veni postdoc grants, Innovational Research Incentives Scheme), Research Foundation-Flanders (FWO: Post-doctoral fellow grants), the Research Council KU Leuven (University of Leuven, Belgium), and the LEaDing Fellows Postdocs Programme (the Netherlands).

-– Ad hoc reviewer of articles in: Journal of Pragmatics, Text & Talk, Pragmatics and Society, Journal of Linguistics, Language and Cognition, Language & Communication, Folia Linguistica, eHumanista/IVITRA, Nederlandse Taalkunde, Linguistics in the Netherlands, Crossroads: A Journal of English Studies, Anuari de Filologia, and Sprøg; and book chapters in: Cambridge University Press, Mouton de Gruyter, John Benjamins, CSDL Publications.
+– Ad hoc reviewer of articles in (selection): Anuari de Filologia, Crossroads: A Journal of English Studies, eHumanista/IVITRA, International Journal of Chinese Linguistics, Journal of Linguistics, Journal of Pragmatics, Language and Cognition, Language & Communication, Linguistics in the Netherlands, Metaphor and the Social World, Nederlandse Taalkunde, Pragmatics and Society, Review of Cognitive Linguistics, Revista Española de Lingüística, and Text & Talk; and books or book chapters in: Cambridge University Press, Mouton de Gruyter, John Benjamins, CSDL Publications, and Berghahn Books.

 Funded Research Projects